 Myths are scientifically unproven beliefs that can become misinformation.
-There is now sufficient evidence and progress in the understanding and treatment of the bunion condition to dispel these myths, however, contention can be expected.
+There is now sufficient evidence and progress in the understanding and treatment of the bunion condition to dispel these myths, however, contention can still be expected.

 Contrary to popular belief, most women with a bunion deformity never wore high-heels more than occasionally, or with a heel higher than 2 inches.
 At the same time, there are women who wear high heels regularly who do not have bunions.
 Studies have failed to show that ballerinas, whose feet withstand the greatest known physical stresses, are not any more or less likely to develop a bunion.
 There is no evidence that bunions are primarily caused by high heels or high-impact activity.